 Rebecca Black skyrocketed to notoriety back in 2011 with the launch of her song, "Friday"—which wasn’t exactly met warmly.
 She came out on Amy Ordman and Jack Dodge's podcast, "Dating Straight," saying: "I made, like, a conscious decision not to come out, but...people started asking, and I stopped responding...I'm still in the process, it feels like."
 Black has stated that she identifies as queer.

 In addition to being a brazen funnyman, Billy Eichner uses his vocal volume to fight for LGBTQ+ rights.
-He frequently tries to rally his millions of followers to be more politically active, according to Variety.
+He frequently tries to rally his millions of followers to be more politically active, according to 'Variety.'
 He is also a huge proponent of developing more relatable characters for gay people in the media.
-He told Variety that while watching "Love, Simon," a love story with a gay protagonist, he realized, "Straight people go to the movies and literally see themselves all the time.
+He told 'Variety' that while watching 'Love, Simon,' a love story with a gay protagonist, he realized, "Straight people go to the movies and literally see themselves all the time.
 It was so unusual to have a connection to what was happening on-screen instead of being a step or two removed."
-In March 2021, Eichner announced he is writing and will star in “Bros” from Universal Pictures, the first adult-oriented LGBT film to be produced by a mainstream movie studio.
+In March 2021, Eichner announced he is writing and starring in 'Bros' from Universal Pictures, the first adult-oriented LGBT film to be produced by a mainstream movie studio.

 When it comes to owning their sexuality, Demi Lovato is, above all other things, "Sorry Not Sorry."
-An advocate for LGBTQ+ rights, they told Andy Cohen that telling Lovato's parents was emotional, but that their family's reaction could not have been more supportive.
-In 2021, Lovato announced they use “they/them” pronouns and identify as pansexual and sexually fluid.
+An advocate for LGBTQ+ rights, they told Andy Cohen that telling Lovato's parents was emotional, but that her family's reaction could not have been more supportive.
+In 2021, Lovato announced she uses “they/them” pronouns, before re-adopting "she/her" in 2023 because explaining "they/them" was "exhausting.
+The "Cool For The Summer" singer also identifies as pansexual and sexually fluid.

 Ariana Grande has been a controversial figure in the LGBTQ+ community ever since her song “Monopoly” came out in 2019.
 For many it raised the question of whether or not the pop star herself was bisexual, while others criticized her for "queer baiting," which is when celebrities drop subtle hints at identifying somewhere on the LGBTQ+ spectrum in order to attract that fan base.
 When asked about the song, whose lyrics say, "I like women and men," Grande replied on Twitter.
 "I haven't [labeled myself] before and still don't feel the need to now which is okay," she wrote at the time.

-"The Matrix" made household names out of Lilly and Lana Wachowski, who are both transgender.
-After "The Matrix" they go on to explore gender and identity in more sci-fi projects like "Cloud Atlas" and "Sense8."
-"Many of the ideas Lilly and I explored 20 years ago about our reality are even more relevant now," Lana told Variety.
+'The Matrix' made household names out of Lilly and Lana Wachowski, who are both transgender.
+After 'The Matrix' they go on to explore gender and identity in more sci-fi projects like 'Cloud Atlas' and 'Sense8.'
+"Many of the ideas Lilly and I explored 20 years ago about our reality are even more relevant now," Lana told 'Variety.'
 "I'm very happy to have these characters back in my life and grateful for another chance to work with my brilliant friends."
-(The sisters have since reunited to deliver the latest Matrix film, “The Matrix Resurrections,” in December 2021.)
+(The sisters have since reunited to deliver the latest 'Matrix' film, 'The Matrix Resurrections,' in December 2021.)